Television and Media

 In 2011, Griff Rhys Jones asked Nathan to be the ‘travelling carpenter’ on one of his ‘Britain’s Lost Routes with Griff Rhys Jones’ (Welsh Pilgrims) episodes which aired UK wide on BBC1.
 Along with Griff and four other fellow ‘pilgrims’, they followed the historic pilgrim route from Holywell in North Wales down to St Davids City in Pembrokeshire.
 Nathan was once again a key figure, contributing both as a historic building expert discussing the construction of a 15th century timber town house; and as a carpenter, teaching his fellow ‘pilgrims’ how to hand carve a walking staff out of hazel.

 In 2014 Nathan appeared in two of the four episodes of the ‘Treasures of Wales’ series on BBC Wales presented by Griff Rhys Jones.
 This series looked at four different areas of work of the National Trust in Wales.
-Nathan showed Griff around a recently acquired traditional Pembrokeshire cottage called Treleddyd Fawr, identifying its unique architectural characteristics; and discussed the restoration project currently underway at Tredegar House in Newport.
+Nathan showed Griff around a traditional Pembrokeshire cottage called Treleddyd Fawr, identifying its unique architectural characteristics; and discussed the restoration project that was underway at Tredegar House in Newport.
 Nathan took part in a BBC Radio Wales interview on the Eleri Sion programme to promote the ‘Treasures of Wales’ series.

 Nathan is available as a television expert and presenter and can talk and demonstrate on a variety of subjects including conservation, the restoration and consolidation of old buildings, timber buildings of Britain, carpentry and joinery, property development, building defects, the history of buildings in the UK and generally anything to do with timber.